-Since YouTube is the biggest video sharing website in the internet, extracting data from it can be very helpful, you can find the most popular channels, keeping track on the popularity of channels, recording likes, dislikes and views on videos and much more.
-In this tutorial, you will learn how to extract data from YouTube videos using requests_html and BeautifulSoup in Python.
+Since YouTube is the biggest video-sharing website on the internet, extracting data can be very helpful.
+You can find the most popular channels, keep track of the popularity of channels, record likes and views on videos, and much more.
+This tutorial will show how to extract data from YouTube videos using requests_html and BeautifulSoup in Python.

-Note that it isn't reliable to use this method to extract YouTube data, as YouTube keeps changing their code, the code can not work in any time.
+Note that it isn't reliable to use this method to extract YouTube data, as YouTube keeps changing its code.
+The code of this tutorial can fail at any time.
 Therefore, for more reliable use, I suggest you use YouTube API for extracting data instead.

 Related: How to Extract YouTube Comments in Python.